mosra/magnum-website/content/showcase/viewer.rst

 :highlight: showcase
 :breadcrumb: {filename}/showcase.rst Showcase

-This is simply a viewer for 3D scene files, such as glTF or OpenGEX ones.
-Only triangle meshes with Phong shading and an optional diffuse texture are currently supported.
+A viewer for 3D scene files, such as glTF or OpenGEX ones, deliberately simplified for tutorial purposes.
+For a full-featured model viewer and animation player see the `Magnum Player <{filename}/showcase/player.rst>`_ app.

 .. topic:: Controls